 Steve Smith BVetMed (Hons.), CertZooMed, DipECZM (Avian), MRCVS

 Steve graduated in 2002 from the Royal Veterinary College, London and spent 2 years in small animal practice in Hampshire.
 In 2004 he started a 4 year European College of Zoological Medicine internship and residency program run jointly between Great Western Exotics and the University of Bristol.
 In 2006, Steve gained the RCVS Certificate in Zoological Medicine.
 In 2008 he completed his residency program and joined a large independent mixed practice in Buckinghamshire to set up an avian and exotics service.
 In 2011 he gained the ECZM Diploma in Zoological Medicine (Avian).
+In 2016 he became the sole charge, full-time vet at Tiggywinkles Wildlife Hospital, one of he busiest wildlife hospitals in Europe.
 Steve has lectured at multiple conferences to vets and nurses and has published in various texts and journals including BSAVA Manuals.
-He enjoys all aspects of avian medicine, especially work with psittacines and raptors, and he also has an enthusiastic interest in backyard poultry medicine and legislation.
+He enjoys all aspects of avian medicine, especially work with birds of prey and pigeons, and he also has an enthusiastic interest in backyard poultry medicine and legislation.

 Livia Benato has worked with rabbits and exotic animals since she graduated in 2002.
 She finished her residency in Rabbit and Exotic Animal Medicine in 2011 at the University of Edinburgh.
 She then worked for one year at Chester Zoo as a Veterinary Officer before moving back to Scotland in 2013 where she worked as a University Veterinary Clinician at the University of Glasgow.
 In October 2015 she started working at CityVets in Exeter as a Small Mammal and Exotics Veterinary Associate.
 Since 2014, Livia is a European Recognised Specialist (ECZM) in Small Mammal Medicine.